-Paleo & Whole30 Beef Stew – dutch oven and slow cooker recipe.
+Paleo + Whole30 Beef Stew – instant pot, slow cooker or stove top cooking instructions.
 The MOST delicious beef stew you will ever have!
 With a secret ingredient that makes this stew amazing.
-Paleo, Whole30, gluten free, grain free, dairy free, sugar free, clean eating.
+Gluten free, grain free, dairy free, sugar free, clean eating, real food.

 One of my favorite Whole30 recipes to make in the winter is this paleo and whole30 beef stew.
 It is the definition of comforting!
-And savory and filling and delicious and most importantly healthy.
+Savory, filling, delicious and most importantly healthy.

-This beef stew has no flour to thicken it.
+This beef stew has no flour to thicken it to keep it paleo and whole30 compliant.
 It does have a very essential secret ingredient.
 Dried shiitake mushrooms!
 They add tons of savory and umami flavor to the beef stew.
 I find it also helps to thicken the stew a tad so it is the same consistency that you’re used to.

 I grind the dried shiitake mushrooms in my high speed blender until they are a powder.
 I then stir the powdered shiitake mushrooms into the stew when I add the tomato paste.
 You will be amazed how much richness this beef stew has in it.

 If peas are allowed in your diet, I love to add them in at the end.
 Frozen is just fine, they thaw within seconds in the warm stew.
 They give a great pop of freshness.

 But if you’re on Whole30 or avoiding legumes, this stew is still delicious without them!

 Freezing Paleo + Whole30 Beef Stew

 This paleo + whole30 beef stew recipe makes a great big pot.
 Enough for 8 servings.
 I like to make it for dinner, and then we’ll have it for lunch for the next few days.